-Sofia Richie Flaunts Rock Hard Abs In A Pink Bikini As She Lives Her Best Life
+Sofia Richie Flaunts Rock-Hard Abs In A Pink Bikini As She Lives Her Best Life

 Sofia didn’t geotag the photo, but she recently shared photos from a tropical destination.
 It appears that she’s still there, soaking up the rays.

-In addition, the blond shared another update yesterday where she showed off her figure in a cut-out swimsuit.
-Sofia posed at a picturesque beach, as she took advance of the “golden hour,” which is believed to be some of the best times to take outdoor photography.
-Her ensemble featured a plunge neckline and left her belly button and sides exposed.
-She pulled her hair back, and gave coy looks.
-Behind her, you could see the shoreline and blue ocean waters.
+In addition, the blonde shared another update yesterday where she showed off her figure in a cut-out swimsuit.
+Sofia posed at a picturesque beach as she took advance of the “golden hour,” which is believed to be the best time to take outdoor photography.
+Her ensemble featured a plunging neckline and left her belly button and sides exposed.
+She pulled her hair back, giving a coy look to the camera as the shoreline and blue ocean waters were visible in the background.